dpc10ster/RJafrocBook/docs/06-binormal-model.md

 ![](06-binormal-model_files/figure-latex/unnamed-chunk-2-1.pdf)<!-- -->

-In the unequal-variance binormal model, the variance $\sigma^2$ of the Z-samples for diseased cases, is allowed to be different from unity.
+In the unequal-variance binormal model, the variance $\sigma^2$ of the z-samples for diseased cases is allowed to be different from unity.
 Most ROC datasets are consistent with  $\sigma > 1$.
-The above figure, generated with  $\mu = 1.5, \sigma = 1.5$, illustrates how realized z-samples are converted to ratings, i.e., it illustrates application of the binning rule.
-For example, a case with  Z-sample equal to -2.5 would be rated "1", and one with  Z-sample equal to -1 would be rated "2", cases with Z-samples greater than 2.5 would be rated "5", etc.
+The above figure, generated with  $\mu = 1.5, \sigma = 1.5$, illustrates how realized z-samples are converted to ratings, i.e., application of the binning rule.
+For example, a case with  z-sample equal to -2.5 would be rated "1", and one with  z-sample equal to -1 would be rated "2", cases with z-samples greater than 2.5 would be rated "5", etc.

 ### Invariance of the binormal model to arbitrary monotone transformations
 The binormal model is not as restrictive as might appear at first sight.
 Any monotone increasing transformation $Y=f(Z)$  applied to the observed z-samples, and the associated thresholds, will yield the same observed data, e.g., Table 6.1.
 This is because such a transformation leaves the ordering of the ratings unaltered and hence results in the same operating points.
 While the distributions for   will not be binormal (i.e., two independent normal distributions), one can safely "pretend" that one is still dealing with an underlying binormal model.
 An alternative way of stating this is that any pair of distributions is allowed as long as they are reducible to a binormal model form by a monotonic increasing transformation of  Y: e.g., $Z=f^{-1}$.
 [If $f$ is a monotone increasing function of its argument, so is  $f^{-1}$}.]
 For this reason, the term “pair of latent underlying normal distributions” is sometimes used to describe the binormal model.
 The robustness of the binormal model has been investigated [@RN1216; @RN100].
 The referenced paper by Dorfman et al has an excellent discussion of the robustness of the binormal model.

 The robustness of the binormal model, i.e., the flexibility allowed by the infinite choices of monotonic increasing functions, application of each of which leaves the ordering of the data unaltered, is widely misunderstood.
 The non-Gaussian appearance of histograms of ratings in ROC studies can lead one to incorrect conclusions that the binormal model is inapplicable to these datasets.
-To quote a reviewer of one of the author's recent papers, *"I have had multiple encounters with statisticians who do not understand this difference....
-They show me histograms of data, and tell me that the data is obviously not normal, therefore the binormal model should not be used.*"
+To quote a reviewer of one of the author's recent papers:
+> I have had multiple encounters with statisticians who do not understand this difference....
+They show me histograms of data, and tell me that the data is obviously not normal, therefore the binormal model should not be used.

-*The reviewer is correct.* The example below illustrates the misconception.
+The reviewer is correct.
+The misconception is illustrated next.